AlfredKemoi100/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Creating  a script that lists environment variables Creating a script that lists all local variables and environment variables, and functions Creating a script that creates a new local variable
+Creating  a script that lists environment variables Creating a script that lists all local variables and environment variables, and functions Creating a script that creates a new local variable Creating a script that creates a new global variable